April 16, 2017

 Ostara, Ishtar And A Happy Easter Walk

-Easter echoes the eons old human festivity to celebrate the March exquinox (in the northern hemisphere) and the arrival of spring.
+Easter echoes the eons old human festivity to celebrate the March equinox (in the northern hemisphere) and the arrival of spring.
 The dark and cold days of winter are gone.
 The bright time of fertility has come.

 Today's fertility symbols of Easter, the egg and the hare, relate to the old Germanic fertility goddess Eostre (Ostara).
 Ishtar, a Mesopotamian goddess of love, stepped down into the underworld of death but was revived.
 The Christian resurrection of Jesus is probably a transformation of this older hopeful tale.